Playground: Playgrounds in North America

-In tandem with the new concern about the danger of roads, educational theories of play, including by Herbert Spencer and John Dewey inspired the emergence of the reformist playground movement, which argued that playgrounds had educational value, improved attention in class, enhanced physical health, and reduced truancy.
-Interventionist programs such as by the child savers sought to move children into controlled areas to limit 'delinquency'.
-Meanwhile, at schools and settlement houses for poorer children with limited access to education, health services and daycare, playgrounds were included to support these institutions' goal of keeping children safe and out of trouble.
+In tandem with the new concern about the danger of roads, educational theories of play, including those of Herbert Spencer and John Dewey, inspired the emergence of the reformist playground movement, which argued that playgrounds had educational value, improved attention in class, enhanced physical health, and reduced truancy.
+Interventionist programs, such as those by the child savers, sought to move children into controlled areas to limit 'delinquency'.
+Meanwhile, at schools and settlement houses for poorer children with limited access to education, health services, and daycare, playgrounds were included to support these institutions' goal of keeping children safe and out of trouble.

 In 1906 the Playground Association of America was founded and a year later Luther Gulick became president.
 It later became the National Recreation Association and then the National Recreation and Park Association.
 Urging the need for playgrounds, former President Theodore Roosevelt stated in 1907:

 City streets are unsatisfactory playgrounds for children because of the danger, because most good games are against the law, because they are too hot in summer, and because in crowded sections of the city they are apt to be schools of crime.
 Neither do small back yards nor ornamental grass plots meet the needs of any but the very small children.
-Older children who would play vigorous games must have places especially set aside for them; and, since play is a fundamental need, playgrounds should be provided for every child as much as schools.
+Older children who play vigorous games must have places set aside especially for them, and, since play is a fundamental need, playgrounds should be provided for every child as much as schools.
 This means that they must be distributed over the cities in such a way as to be within walking distance of every boy and girl, as most children can not afford to pay carfare.

 Playgrounds in the Soviet Union

 Playgrounds were an integral part of urban culture in the USSR.
 In the 1970s and 1980s, there were playgrounds in almost every park in many Soviet cities.
-Playground apparatus was reasonably standard all over the country; most of them consisted of metallic bars with relatively few wooden parts, and were manufactured in state-owned factories.
+Playground apparatus was reasonably standard across the country; most consisted of metal bars with relatively few wooden parts and were manufactured in state-owned factories.
 Some of the most common constructions were the carousel, sphere, seesaw, rocket, bridge, etc.